Frequently Asked Questions about being tested at the Center

-Traditional HIV results can only be given to clients during post-test counseling when the client returns for their results.
-Syphilis, Gonorrhea, Chlamydia, and hepatitis C results are typically available within five working days and can be given over the phone by one of WCHS’s counselors.
-Traditional HIV results take approximately 3 to 7 days to come back from the NC State Lab.
-Syphilis, Gonorrhea and Chlamydia results can be given over the phone, but for reasons of confidentiality HIV results must be given in person.
+Rapid HIV results are given on location no more than 20 minutes after the test is initiated.
+Gonorrhea, Chlamydia, and hepatitis C results are typically available within five working days and can be given over the phone by one of the Alliance’s counselors.
+Traditional HIV and syphilis results take approximately two weeks to come back from the NC State Lab.
+Syphilis results can be given over the phone, but for reasons of confidentiality HIV results must be given in person.
 All results are only given to the individual tested unless special accommodations have been made.

 But I don’t want anyone to know I’m getting tested…..

-Wake County Human Services offers confidential testing.
+The Alliance of AIDS Services - Carolina offers confidential testing.
 We do not share your information with anyone unless there is a positive test result.
-In the event of a positive result, WCHS is required by law to report the information to the NC Department of Public Health in order to ensure individuals are properly linked to care.
+In the event of a positive result, AAS-C is required by law to report the information to the NC Department of Public Health in order to ensure individuals are properly linked to care.

 What happens if I test positive for something?